 Resolutions of order 0.3 arcseconds with sensitivity <<1mJy/beam are possible at the low end of the HBA frequency range.
-However, the present uv coverage of international LOFAR, combined with potentially large a priori amplitude calibration uncertainties, means that sources with significant extended structure are challenging to calibrate and map.
+However, the present uv coverage of international LOFAR, combined with potentially large a-priori amplitude calibration uncertainties, mean that sources with significant extended structure are challenging to calibrate and map.

-Calibration is the greatest challenge for long baseline LOFAR observations, because of the extreme scarcity of bright, compact sources with simple structure.
+Calibration is the greatest challenge for long baseline LOFAR observations, because of the scarcity of bright, compact sources with simple structure.

 Imaging can also present difficulties due to the wide field of view, which results in very large numbers of pixels if the entire FOV is to be sampled at the full resolution.
 On the other hand, the high resolution means that individual sources are separated by very many beams, which can simplify the imaging process.
 Individual images of small fields centred on known sources can be made from averaged data.
 For bright sources imaged in this way it should be possible to achieve high dynamic range without imaging the whole field, as is needed for observations using only the Dutch component of LOFAR.